ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 ![Block diagram of the error box model of a two-port VNA](block_error_box_model.png) _Fig.
 2. Block diagram of the error box model of a two-port VNA._

-The conversion between the S-parameters and T-parameters is give by
+The conversion between the S-parameters and T-parameters is given by

 \begin{equation}
 \bs{T} = \frac{1}{S_{21}}\begin{bmatrix} S_{12}S_{21}-S_{11}S_{22} & S_{11} \\\ -S_{22} & 1\end{bmatrix}, \qquad